7 Linear regression with a single predictor

 7.4.2 Terms

-We introduced the following terms in the chapter.
+The terms introduced in this chapter are presented in Table 7.5.
 If you’re not sure what some of these terms mean, we recommend you go back in the text and review their definitions.
-We are purposefully presenting them in alphabetical order, instead of in order of appearance, so they will be a little more challenging to locate.
-However, you should be able to easily spot them as bolded text.
+You should be able to easily spot them as bolded text.

 7.5 Exercises

-1. Visualize the residuals.
+1. Visualizing residuals.
 The scatterplots shown below each have a superimposed regression line.
 If we were to construct a residual plot (residuals versus \(x\)) for each, describe in words what those plots would look like.

-2. Trends in the residuals.
+1. Trends in residuals.
 Shown below are two plots of residuals remaining after fitting a linear model to two different sets of data.
 For each plot, describe important features and determine if a linear model would be appropriate for these data.
 Explain your reasoning.

-5. Midterms and final.
-The two scatterplots below show the relationship between the overall course average and two midterm exams (Exam 1 and Exam 2) recorded for 233 students during several years for a statistics course at a university.82
+1. Midterms and final.
+The two scatterplots below show the relationship between the overall course average and two midterm exams (Exam 1 and Exam 2) recorded for 233 students during several years for a statistics course at a university.10

 1. Based on these graphs, which of the two exams has the strongest correlation with the course grade?
 Explain.